UmerTariq1/legalize-pk/federal-constitution/article-209.md

 (b) if such member is the Chief Justice of a High Court, the Chief Justice of another High Court who is next in seniority amongst the Chief Justices of the remaining High Courts, shall act as a member of the Council in his place.
 (4) If, upon any matter inquired into by the Council, there is a difference of opinion amongst its members, the opinion of the majority shall prevail, and the report of the Council to the President shall be expressed in terms of the view of the majority.

-(5) If, on information received from the Council or from any other source, the President is of the opinion that a Judge of the Supreme Court or of a High Court—
+(5) If, on information from any source, the Council or the President is of the opinion that a Judge of the Supreme Court or of a High Court-
-(a) may be incapable of properly performing the duties of his office by reason of physical or mental incapacity ; or (b) may have been guilty of misconduct, the President shall direct the Council to inquire into the matter.
+(a) may be incapable of property performing the duties of his office by reason of physical or mental incapacity; or (b) may have been guilty of misconduct, the President shall direct the Council to, or the Council may, on its own motion, inquire into the matter.

 (6) If, after inquiring into the matter, the Council reports to the President that it is of the opinion—

 (a) that the Judge is incapable of performing the duties of his office or has been guilty of misconduct; and